-Angel's Rescue is a community based, 24/7 animal rescue organisation that also provides a one stop support system for those caring for animals.
+Angel's Rescue runs a 24/7 animal rescue organisation that also provides a one stop support system for those caring for animals.
 Our services range from practical advice and guidance through to the direct care of animals in need.

-The Rescue has been operating for over 16 years, primarily covering the East Cheshire area, and in 2011 became acknowledged by the Charity Commission, granting Angel's Rescue official charity status (Charity Number 1138505).
+The Rescue has been operating for over 16 years, and has been involved in rescuing and rehabilitating animals nationwide.
+In 2011 became acknowledged by the Charity Commission, granting Angel's Rescue official charity status (Charity Number 1138505).

-In addition to benefitting the public by caring for sick, injured or homeless animals, Angel's Rescue also runs a re-homing and fostering program for both animals in the rescue's care, and unwanted pets.
+In addition to benefiting the public by caring for sick, injured or homeless animals, Angel's Rescue also runs a re–homing and fostering program for both animals in the rescue's care, and unwanted pets.
 Animals have included; cats, dogs, horses, and even local wildlife such as hedgehogs!
-More information regarding animals in our care currently looking for homes or fosterers can be found on the our animals page.
+More information regarding animals in our care currently looking for homes or that need fostering can be found on the our animals page.

 Angels Rescue also also provide opportunities for enrichment, development and also offer support to people who gone through physical, emotional and mental trauma.